 We love our dogs, especially if they are there to serve as our emotional support dog partners.
 But, we do need to always be sure we are taking care of our pet because diseases like babesiosis can creep up on our furry friend at any second.
 This fatal disease transmitted by ticks and affects mammals.
-It causes severe anaemia in dogs – cats aren’t at risk and neither are we humans as Babesia canis parasites only infect dogs.
+It causes severe anemia in dogs – cats aren’t at risk and neither are we humans as Babesia Canis parasites only infect dogs.
 According to the Centers for Disease Control and Prevention, babesiosis itself is located in the northeastern and upper midwestern United States in areas where Babesia microti is endemic.
 Fortunately, it has not yet been reported in domestic cats in the USA.

-The infection is passed from an infected tick to her eggs and female ticks lay thousands of eggs, so a spread of this disease is possible.
+The infection is passed from an infected tick to her eggs and female ticks lay thousands of eggs, so the spread of this disease is possible.
 That’s why it’s important to take action to help protect your dog.

 Spot the Symptoms

 If your dog becomes weak and lethargic, has jaundice or pale gums, fever and red/blood colored urine, take them to the veterinarian as soon as possible.
 If there is a suspicion of babesiosis, the vet can do a blood test to diagnose the disease.
 According to Healthy Pets, the incubation period is roughly two weeks before the dog starts developing symptoms.